 In addition to its retail supermarkets in Wisconsin and northern Illinois, Piggly Wiggly Midwest's wholesale arm supplies nine Butera Market stores and two Eurofresh stores in the Chicagoland area.

-Piggly Wiggly Midwest rang up an estimated $1.4 billion in sales in 2012 compared with about $1.3 billion in 2011.
-Sales from the company's corporate stores accounted for 21.5% of 2012 total sales, up from 16.5% of sales in 2011.
+Piggly Wiggly Midwest rang up an estimated $1.4 billion in sales in 2013 compared with about $1.4 billion in 2012 and $1.3 billion in 2011.

 One of the leading grocery store chains in Wisconsin, Piggly Wiggly competes primarily on price with regional rivals, such as

 ' Pick 'n Save, Copps Food Center, and Rainbow Foods banners.
 It must also contend with such retailing powerhouses as

 , which have been expanding their grocery businesses.
 As a member of the